tsumansapkota/tsumansapkota.github.io/_posts/2019-11-04-Polynomial-Regression.md

 ##### What is the best degree of polynomial to fit our dataset ?

 Let's use above mentioned method of using test dataset to determine the best degree of polynomial.
-For this, we need train dataset.
+For this, we need test dataset.
 Let us generate test dataset from same function as train dataset.

 {% include figure.html image="/assets/post_images/polynomial-regression/train_test_data_set.svg" position="center" height="400" caption="Fig: x vs y plot of train, test dataset" %}